HMS Guardian (1784): "I have determined to remain in the ship"

 While the boats were prepared, Riou wrote a letter to the Secretary to the Admiralty;

 Riou gave the note to Mr Clements, the master of Guardian, who was given command of the launch.
 A total of 259 people chose to join the five boats, leaving Riou with sixty-two people: himself, three midshipmen, including Thomas Pitt, the surgeon's mate, the boatswain, carpenter, three superintendents of convicts, a daughter of one of the superintendents, thirty seamen and boys and twenty-one convicts.
-Guardian was nearly awash by now with 16 ft of water in the hold, but a bumping noise on the deck attracted attention, and on investigation was found to be a number of casks that had broken free and were floating in the hold, trapped under the lower gundeck.
-Realising that this was providing extra buoyancy Riou had the gun deck hatches sealed and caulked, while another sail was sent under the hull to control the flooding.
-Having now created a substitute hull out of his deck Riou raised what little sail he could and began the long journey back to land, with the pumps being continuously manned.
+Guardian was nearly awash by now with 16 ft of water in the hold, but a bumping noise on the deck attracted attention, and on investigation was found to be a number of casks that had broken free and were floating in the hold, trapped under the lower gun deck.
+Realising that this was providing extra buoyancy, Riou had the gun deck hatches sealed and caulked, while another sail was sent under the hull to control the flooding.
+Having now created a substitute hull out of his deck, Riou raised what little sail he could and began the long journey back to land, with the pumps being continuously manned.

 For nine weeks Riou and his small crew navigated Guardian, by now little more than a raft, across the 400 league to the Cape of Good Hope.
 The Cape was sighted on 21 February 1790, and whalers in Table Bay despatched seven boats to help Guardian to safety.
 On 15 March Riou sent a letter from Table Bay expressing his intent to try reach Saldanha Bay, there to moor close to the shore to preserve what he could of the vessel and cargo.
 The letter also included a list of the 61 men and one woman (Elizabeth Schafer, daughter of one of the Superintendents of Convicts) on board Guardian.

 A gale on 12 April drove Guardian on the beach.
 The wreck was sold on 17 February 1791.